jsonik/express-crud-cli/README.md

 ## Usage

-In index.js you need connect api file for express
+In index.js you need connect api file for express:

     // APIs
     require('./api/v1')(app);   Where 'v1' version you api

-Now you can use next syntax, call this in you project folder
+Now you can use next syntax, call this in you project folder:

     ecc [options] [command]